rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Every time an executable is compiled with Cargo, the dependency tree of the executable is recorded in the binary.
-This includes the names, versions, dependency kind (build or runtime), and origin kind (crates.io, git, local filesystem, custom registry).
+This includes the names, versions, dependency kind (build or normal), and origin kind (crates.io, git, local filesystem, custom registry).
 Development dependencies are not recorded, since they cannot affect the final binary.
 All filesystem paths and URLs are redacted to preserve privacy.
 The data is encoded in JSON and compressed with zlib to reduce its size.

 This data can be recovered using existing tools like `readelf` or Rust-specific tooling.
 It can be then used to create a Software Bill of Materials in a common format, or audit the dependency list for known vulnerabilities.